open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecpodsecuritycontextselinuxoptions">seLinuxOptions</a></b></td>
         <td>object</td>
         <td>
           The SELinux context to be applied to all containers.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
-May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+May also be set in SecurityContext.<br/>
         </td>
         <td>false</td>
       </tr><tr>